bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-3-1.md

-*.rootfs.sdcard | Image can be write to SD card and boot from SD card *.rootfs.tar.bz2 | File system package to tar.bz2 *.rootfs.tar.xz | File system package to tar.xz u-boot-emmc-2016.03-r0.imx | u-boot used for boot from  eMMC u-boot-nand-2016.03-r0.imx | u-boot used for boot from NAND u-boot-sd-2016.03-r0.imx | u-boot used for boot SD card
+*.rootfs.sdcard | Image can be write to SD card and boot from SD card *.rootfs.tar.bz2 | File system package to tar.bz2 *.rootfs.tar.xz | File system package to tar.xz u-boot-emmc-2016.03-r0.imx | u-boot used for booting from  eMMC u-boot-nand-2016.03-r0.imx | u-boot used for booting from NAND u-boot-sd-2016.03-r0.imx | u-boot used for booting SD card

 ## Bitbake common usage